geeky33/IM-data-explorer/QUESTIONS.md

 Do we intend to use AnnFlux as a submodule/library, or only extract concepts from it?

-Is FluxIt meant to replace the UI layer of AnnFlux, or do both serve different annotation pipelines?

 🔹 Technical Integration
 Should IMDE directly use AnnFlux’s CLIP embedding pipeline and PCA logic, or reimplement our own version for modularity?